 - Dual harness bungee cords.

 - Patented lnfiKnit mesh seamless back panel and shoulder straps system.

 – Power Span Stretch Mesh.

 Summary, rating, pros & cons

 To conclude this Ultimate Direction Fastpack 35 Review, as you realize this is a rather unusual pack, totally atypical.
 It is neither truly trail running pack (I feel it is too big for such a use) nor a truly hiking pack (it lacks some essential features, at least by my book).
 So it is somewhere in between, but it looks cool indeed, and it has its purpose and the place on the market.
 But the absence of the frame and padding is a true issue for me.

-    Yet, if you need something mainly for hiking, perhaps it is better to consider the top-class packs given in the comparison table above, with all features that you really need for such an activity, or visit my page with tens of daypacks described.
+If you need something mainly for hiking, perhaps it is better to consider the top-class packs given in the comparison table above, with all features that you really need for such an activity, or visit my page with tens of daypacks described.

+Note that the smaller, 25 liters pack from this series is described in my another text.
+There is also 45 liters pack from this series described in the site.
 So thank you for reading.
 Please use the comment box below in the case of comments and questions.
 I wish you a nice day.